 Which particular area are you most passionate about and why?

-What is a common misconception about psychosexual therapy?
+What is a common misconception about Psychosexual Therapy?

 That sex is only for young, able-bodied people.
 Also, that it is scary and embarrassing – it isn’t!